 "People have crazy schedules and families but still want to stay healthy," Christi Marraccini, CPT, head of production for the online fitness platform NEOU, tells LIVESTRONG.com.

-The bottom line: People want to be able to sweat wherever, whenever works for them — and brands are responding to that demand, says Matt O'Connor, general manager of Flywheel Sports' Fly On Demand, the popular fitness studio's at-home arm.
+They want to be able to sweat wherever, whenever works for them — and brands are responding to that demand, Matt O'Connor, general manager of Flywheel Sports' Fly On Demand, tells LIVESTRONG.com.

-While some companies — like Flywheel and Peloton — tie their live-stream workout classes mainly to the fancy at-home equipment they sell, other digital-only platforms — like NEOU and obé — make studio-style classes available to anyone with a smart phone, computer, or smart TV willing to pay a membership.
+While some companies — like Peloton — tie their live-stream workout classes mainly to the fancy at-home equipment they sell, other digital-only platforms — like NEOU and obé — make studio-style classes available to anyone with a smart phone, computer or smart TV who pays for a membership.